keithmcnulty/scraping/README.md

     tasks](#making-scraping-easy-by-automating-tasks)
       - [Example: Writing a function to grab any Billboard chart from history](#example-writing-a-function-to-grab-any-billboard-chart-from-history)
-      - [Writing a function to grab any set of Eurovision Song Contest results](#writing-a-function-to-grab-any-set-of-eurovision-song-contest-results)
+      - [Example: Writing a function to grab any set of Eurovision Song Contest results](#example-writing-a-function-to-grab-any-set-of-eurovision-song-contest-results)
       - [Example: Packaging `wikifacts`](#example-packaging-wikifacts)

 # Web Page Structure and Format